-ROGER VARIAN is a Classic-winning racehorse trainer with 17 Group One victories to his name.
-Having just completed his ninth season with a license, Roger has made an immediate impact on his profession since taking over the reins from long-time boss and legendary mentor Michael Jarvis in 2011, saddling over 800 winners, including more than 110 stakes victories across the globe.
+ROGER VARIAN is a Classic-winning racehorse trainer with 18 Group One victories to his name.
+Now in his eleventh season with a license, Roger has made an immediate impact on his profession since taking over the reins from long-time boss and legendary mentor Michael Jarvis in 2011, saddling over 1000 winners, including more than 136 stakes victories across the globe.

 The progression from riding pointers to taking rides under rules on the National Hunt circuit came under the tutelage of Josh Gifford.
 Roger would spend his 'university years' working for the legendary trainer where he would ride seven winners as a conditional jockey.
 However, it was 10 weeks spent in Newmarket working for Michael Jarvis before joining the team at Gifford’s, that arguably was the most important of all his early experiences, a collaboration which very few at the time could have predicted would lead to Roger eventually taking on the license at the historic stables.